Martin Truex Jr.: Personal life

-Truex was born in Trenton, New Jersey, and grew up in the Mayetta section of Stafford Township, New Jersey.
+Truex was born in Mayetta, New Jersey, a community located in Stafford Township, New Jersey.
 He graduated from Southern Regional High School in 1998.
-His father, Martin Truex Sr., was a former race winner in the Busch North Series.
-His younger brother, Ryan, is a former champion in the K&N Pro Series East, and was a contender for 2014 Rookie of the Year in Sprint Cup.
+His late father, Martin Truex Sr., was a former race winner in the Busch North Series.
+His younger brother, Ryan, is a former champion in the K&N Pro Series East, and was a contender for the 2014 Rookie of the Year in the Sprint Cup.

-Truex and his ex-girlfriend Sherry Pollex were together from 2005-2023.
+Truex and his ex-girlfriend Sherry Pollex were together from 2005 to 2023.
 In 2007, they started the Martin Truex Jr. Foundation to support children with pediatric cancer.
 In 2014, Pollex was diagnosed with Stage III ovarian cancer.
-Truex announced that he and Pollex have ended their relationship on January 27, 2023.
+Truex announced that he and Pollex had ended their relationship on January 27, 2023.
+They continued to remain close friends post-breakup up until Pollex's death on September 17, 2023.

-In January 2007, Truex was charged with disorderly conduct after being spotted urinating on his car in a public parking garage.
-Truex, who had been drinking at a bar with members of his team, was fined $100 and issued a public apology.

 Truex is an avid fan of the Philadelphia Eagles of the National Football League and the Philadelphia Flyers of the National Hockey League.

 In 2019, Truex's holding company, which holds a small aircraft fleet, entered the human organ transport business.